Ghost-Zephyr/IT1/README.md

 # IT1
-Same as PROGMODX, but simpler in person class.
+Same as PROGMODX, but simpler in person class...
+So I made a website hosting some of my work!